 Dry Mouth Syndrome

-If you often feel as if you do not have saliva to spare, you may have a condition called xerostomia (zeer-o-STO-me-uh) – the medical term for dry mouth.
-It is often associated with aging but more than 400 current medications now are identified with dry mouth.
-Ignored, it leads to severe tooth decay and gum disease.
+If you often feel as if you don’t have any saliva to spare, you may have a condition called xerostomia (zeer-o-STO-me-uh) – the medical term for dry mouth.
+It is often associated with aging, but more than 400 current medications are now associated with dry mouth as well.
+When ignored, xerostomia can lead to severe tooth decay and gum disease.
 Fortunately, it can normally be managed successfully.

-If you have one or more of the following, you may be have xerostomia:
+If you have one or more of the following, you may have xerostomia:

 • Thick saliva